Blood pressure is a measure of the force your heart exerts to pump blood around your body.

 For many people, simply being cautious and sensible - for example getting up slowly, not changing position quickly and responding sensibly when a drop in blood pressure is more likely - is sufficient treatment.
 But if problems continue, talk to your doctor as they will be able to advise on strategies to help or may alter your Parkinson’s or other medications.
 An additional medication such as fludrocortisone may also be prescribed to increase blood volume.
 Your doctor will refer you to a cardiovascular specialist if necessary.

 Before starting any treatment, your doctor will measure your blood pressure when you are lying down and then when you are standing.
 Your ongoing blood pressure should be closely monitored if any of your medication is changed or a new medication added.
+Measuring your blood pressure across a 24-hours period ma also be useful.

 If you faint, you should remain flat on the ground for a while afterwards so that blood can return to your brain more easily.
 You may temporarily be confused due to a lack of blood in the brain but this should improve as your blood pressure returns to normal.